EU CO2 law could scupper global climate talks

 “I don’t see why this should be a deal-breaker if both share the same objective, which is reducing global emissions.”

-Any airline that does not comply with the EU law faces fines of 100 euros for each tonne of carbon dioxide emitted for which they have not surrendered allowances.
+Any airline that does not comply with the EU law faces fines of $128 for each tonne of carbon dioxide emitted for which they have not surrendered allowances.
 In the case of persistent offenders, the EU could ban them from its airports.

 The cost of compliance is much less significant at only around 2 euros per passenger for a flight from Beijing to Frankfurt, for instance, and that can be fed into fares.